KevinRejevich/Latin102/quiz2.md

 The brothers were violent Centaurs.
 Eurytion came to the wedding with his brothers.
   >The brothers of Eurytion were violent Centaurs who came to the wedding with his brothers.
-   >>-cuius; Eurytion: masculine, sg.; genitive because it relates to the subject Dexamenus was afraid of Eurytion.
+   >>-qui; brothers: masculine, sg.; nominative because it relates to the subject Dexamenus was afraid of Eurytion.
 Deanira was promised in marriage to Eurytion.
-  Dexamenus was afraid of Eurytion becuase Deanira was promised in marriage to Euryton.
+  Dexamenus was afraid of Eurytion who was promised in marriage to Euryton.
-    -quod; Deanira: feminine, sg.; nominative becuase it relates to Deanira.
+    -qui; Deanira: feminine, sg.; nominative becuase it relates to Dexamenus.
 Eurytion expected to marry Deianira.
 Eurytion’s brothers were centaurs.
   Eurytion expected to marry Deianira whose brothers were centuars.
     -quorum; Eurytion: masculine, genitive, sg; it modifies Eurytion in the second sentence which is genitive.